A Stable and Efficient Covariate-Balancing Estimator for Causal Survival Effects: Approach

-In the simpler setting considered in \citet{hirshberg2021augmented}, this approximation has meaning beyond that, suggested by its relationship to the population analog \eqref{eq:riesz-rep}.
-The quality of the \emph{in-sample approximation} described by \eqref{eq:sample-balance} for the specific function $\hat h=\bar\lambda-\hat\lambda$ is, along with the accuracy of the estimator $\hat\lambda$ and therefore of the linear approximation in \eqref{eq:derivative-1}, one of two essential determinants of the estimator's bias.
+In the simpler setting in \citet{hirshberg2021augmented}, this approximation has meaning beyond that, suggested by its relationship to the population analog \eqref{eq:riesz-rep}.
+Along with the accuracy of the estimator $\hat\lambda$ and therefore of the linear approximation in \eqref{eq:derivative-1}, the quality of the \emph{in-sample approximation} described by \eqref{eq:sample-balance} for the specific function $\hat h=\lambda-\hat\lambda$ is one of two essential determinants of the estimator's bias.
 See Appendix~\ref{sec:sketch}, where we include an informative decomposition of our estimator's error and further discussion.

 In light of that, we generalize the approach of \citet{hirshberg2021augmented} for estimating $\gamma$ by ensuring that \eqref{eq:sample-balance} holds for a set $\mathcal{M}$ of hazard-like functions $h$, which we deem as a \emph{model} for function $\hat h = \lambda-\hat\lambda$.
-In particular, we ask for weights that are (i) not too large, to control our estimator's variance, and (ii) ensure the approximation in Equation (\ref{eq:sample-balance}) is accurate uniformly over model $\mathcal{M}$.
-This modeling task is somewhat simplified by the observation that we \emph{only} need a model for $\hat h(X_i,a,1)$, as the presence of the indicator $\one(A_i=a, G_{iu}=1)$ on the right side of \eqref{eq:sample-balance} justifies the substitution of $h_u(X_i,a,1)$ for $h_u(X_i,A_i,G_i)$.
-Thus, choosing a norm $\norm{\cdot}$ and taking the set of vector-valued functions $[h_1(x) \ldots h_n(x)]$ with $\sum_u \norm{h_u}^2 \le 1$ as our model for $[\hat h_1(X,a,1) \ldots \hat h_n(X,a,1)]$, we choose weights by solving the following optimization problem
+In particular, we ask for weights that (i) are not too large, to control our estimator's variance, and (ii) ensure the approximation in Equation (\ref{eq:sample-balance}) is accurate uniformly over model $\mathcal{M}$.
+Thus, choosing a norm $\norm{\cdot}$ and taking the set of vector-valued functions $[h_1 \ldots h_{t_{max}}]$ with $\sum_u \norm{h_u}^2 \le 1$ as our model for $[\hat h_1 \ldots \hat h_{t_{max}}]$, we choose weights by solving the following optimization problem